 When I set out to find good resources for social justice teaching, I was looking for classroom-ready materials, lesson plans with supplementary texts or videos that would prompt students to learn about, think about, and talk about social justice issues.
 I also hoped to find some that would actually teach students about activism, about how a citizen zeroes in on a problem, formulates a solution, then does the grassroots work necessary to see that solution come to life.

 Some of these resources fit the bill perfectly, especially the first one on the list.
 Others do not include lesson plans at all, but serve such an important and innovative role in social justice education, I thought they were essential to include here.

-This award-winning organization comes up most often any time social justice teaching is discussed.
+This award-winning organization (formerly known as Teaching Tolerance) comes up most often any time social justice teaching is discussed.
 There’s lots to explore on their site, including the Classroom Resources section, which is loaded with lesson plans and other resources teachers can use for free in their classrooms.
 One of these lessons is Confronting Unjust Practices, where students learn about the anti-segregation actions taken by the Freedom Riders and the attack on one of these buses in Anniston, Alabama (pictured above).

 No lesson plans here: DoSomething.org is an outstanding organization whose goal is to support the work of young people who want to make a difference in their world.
 Students browse through a big list of campaigns, public education and activism projects students can launch right in their own communities, and choose one or more that they’d like to participate in.
 Once they have finished a campaign, students submit a photo or video to prove they completed the required steps.
 This entry makes them eligible to win prizes, including scholarships.
 Currently, only U.S. students are eligible for these scholarships, but DoSomething.org is expanding into other countries as well.